The Ultimate June Long Weekend Bucket List

 Sunday 7 June | The Gem, Griffith

 With $10,000 up for grabs in the Calcutta sweepstakes, The Gem is the place to be as the FIFA World Cup gets underway.
-Get a team in the draw, get a drink in your hand, and celebrate the start of football's greatest tournament in true Riverina style.
+Get a team in the draw, get a drink in your hand, and celebrate the start of football's greatest tournament in the heart of Australia’s little Italy.

 WHILE YOU'RE THERE - DON'T MISS